Skip to main content

 Dots watching a webinar

 So we’ll kick off.
 Just before We do.
 I’m just going to do a bit of housekeeping.
 So we’ve, you’ve already identified the chat box there.
 So you can use that throughout the webinar to chat to your fellow dial in ees.
 You can use it to network.
-With other product people while we’re here chatting, but then I’ll also draw your attention to the Q& A box also down there in your in your bar at the bottom.
+With other product people while we’re here chatting, but then I’ll also draw your attention to the Q&A box also down there in your bar at the bottom.

 And we will make sure at the end to leave some time for a question and answer session.
-So if you’ve got any questions for Jana at any point during the webinar, please just drop them in there and we will come to them at the end and answer them all.
+So if you’ve got any questions for Janna at any point during the webinar, please just drop them in there and we will come to them at the end and answer them all.
 Intern.
 Hello.
-I Megan, I’m the CMO here at Prodpad.
+I’m Megan, I’m the CMO here at ProdPad.

-I’m [00:01:00] sure Jenna Basta, but I’ll introduce her in a sec.
+I’m sure of Janna Bastow, but I’ll introduce her in a sec.
 But yes, we are here today to talk about how to train your customer teams to get truly useful feedback.
-So what we have here is a training slide deck that Jenna is going to talk you through that you will be able to download actually for yourself and take a copy away.
+So what we have here is a training slide deck that Janna is going to talk you through that you will be able to download actually for yourself and take a copy away.

-And then you can deliver the same training presentation to your customer facing teams.
-And Jenna will talk in a sec about the objective of that training session, but you’re essentially trying to get your customer facing teams to move away from taking in feature requests and kicking them over to product and to delve a bit deeper and to get really useful insight to help you feel your product strategy.
+And then you can deliver the same training presentation to your customer-facing teams.
+And Janna will talk in a sec about the objective of that training session, but you’re essentially trying to get your customer-facing teams to move away from taking in feature requests and kicking them over to product and to delve a bit deeper and to get really useful insight to help you feel your product strategy.

-But just before we do that, let me tell you a little bit about Prodpad just very quickly in case you aren’t one of our customers.
-And so Prodpad is a all in one product management [00:02:00] software that Jana and her co founder Simon created back when they were when they were product managers.
-They, built Prodpad because they were looking for a place to organize their ideas, experiments, their product strategy, and their customer feedback.
+But just before we do that, let me tell you a little bit about ProdPad just very quickly in case you aren’t one of our customers.
+And so ProdPad is an all in one product management [00:02:00] software that Janna and her co-founder Simon created back when they were Product Managers.
+They built ProdPad because they were looking for a place to organize their ideas, experiments, their product strategy, and their customer feedback.

-Prodpad is an all in one platform that allows you to gather feedback, to analyze it to use it to fuel your product strategy, to capture your product ideas, to manage your backlog, prioritize what you’re working on, and formulate and communicate your product roadmap.
-You can I don’t know if you’re aware, but we have a accessible sandbox environment as well as a free trial.
+ProdPad is an all in one platform that allows you to gather feedback, to analyze it to use it to fuel your product strategy, to capture your product ideas, to manage your backlog, prioritize what you’re working on, and formulate and communicate your product roadmap.
+You can I don’t know if you’re aware, but we have an accessible sandbox environment as well as a free trial.

-So you can explore Prodpad.
+So you can explore ProdPad.
 You’ll find everything you need And you can also book a call with the team there if anything you hear about today interests you and you want to know more and speak to the team.
 Ah, great.
 Thank you.
 [00:03:00] Janice, just press the link that will take you into a sandbox.
-So without further ado, let me hand you over to Jan Abasto.
-She is our CEO and co founder Here at ProdPad, she is the co founder of Mind the Product and also the inventor of the Now, Next, Later roadmap.
-Janna knows her way around the product world and has trained many a customer facing team member to really get to the heart of customer feedback.
+So without further ado, let me hand you over to Janna Bastow.
+She is our CEO and co-founder Here at ProdPad, she is the co-founder of Mind the Product and also the inventor of the Now-Next-Later roadmap.
+Janna knows her way around the product world and has trained many customer-facing team members to really get to the heart of customer feedback.

 Janna, over to you.